 The Real Life Home has a post about her favourite cookbooks--why she likes them, favourite recipes.
 Want to join in?

-Mostly I use my binder of recipes that I've printed out and clipped.
+Mostly I use my binder of recipes that I've printed out.
 So I could say that my favourite cookbooks include the Internet, Canadian Living, magazine ads, and my grandmother's recipe box.

 My favourite cookbooks years ago were mostly vegetarian cookbooks, and I had a lot of them, especially before we went online.
 Most of them I've given away since then, especially the soy-based books, because a couple of the Treehouse people have discovered that tofu and TVP don't agree with them--I haven't even made our favourite Chocolate Pie in a long time, for that reason.